melontini/bootloader-unlock-wall-of-shame/README.md

 If you need Deep Testing, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721.

+### Xiaomi/Redmi/POCO

+While this (currently) only affects users in China, Xiaomi's new policy makes unlocking very annoying.

+With this new policy **You must have a Level 5 developer Xiaomi Community account.** </br>
+And here's a list of things you have to do to get that:
+- You must be a citizen of China.
+- You have to use HyperOS and report at least 1 bug per day. (????)
+- You have to submit at least 1 HyperOS suggestion per month. (????)
+- You must be an active Xiaomi Community user.

+Additional BS applies:
+- The permission to unlock is temporary and is granted for 1-year only.
+- You can only unlock 3 devices per-year.
+- You will not receive OTA updates.
+- your warranty will be void.

+If your phone is not from China the standard 7+-day procedure applies.

+Look here if you want to learn about how Ximi's bootloader works: https://github.com/lrh2000/Xiaomi-bootloader

+> Info kindly provided by [n1ses](https://github.com/n1ses)!

 ### Samsung
 If you have a North American device, well, uh...
 If you're lucky enough not to update for a while, you can check out [this paid service](https://xdaforums.com/t/android-unsamlock-bootloader-unlock-for-samsung-us-canada-devices.4215101/).
 (At your own risk)